We get Lots of email…

 What can I do to get started?

 If there are any voiceover classes in your area – take them.
-We offer our “Art of Voice Acting P.erformance I.ntensive E.vent Weekend Workshop” several times a year in San Diego, occasionally take it to a different cities, and even offer the workshop as an on-line video conference.
+We offer our “Art of Voice Acting P.erformance I.ntensive E.vent Weekend Workshop” several times a year in San Diego, occasionally take it to a different cities, and even offer the workshop as an on-line video conference from time to time.
 Check our Calendar for the current schedule of events.

 We’ve tried to put as much information on this web site as possible for voiceover resources, and we are continually updating our resources, and we’ve spent a lot of time researching other voiceover coaches.
 Click on the Resources menu button for our list of U.S. VO coaches.
 If you know of a VO coach not on our list (or have any comments you’d like to share about a coach – good or bad), please send us an email.